 If you would like a personal response to a question about walking or bicycling, you can e-mail the Pedestrian and Bicycle Information center at email@example.com.

-International Walk to School in the USA (the U.S. component of the global organization) organizes an annual Walk to School Day to bring attention to both the benefits of walking and the need for safe routes.
-This year, Walk to School Day is Wednesday, October 8.
+Walk Bike to School organizes an annual Walk to School Day to bring attention to both the benefits of walking and the need for safe routes.
+In 2014, Walk to School Day is Wednesday, October 8.
 Schools can register for the event online, and participating schools receive support and downloadable materials from the organization.

 NATIONAL CENTER FOR SAFE ROUTES TO SCHOOL

 The National Center for Safe Routes to School, which is affiliated with the University of North Carolina, provides resources to help communities make it easier for children to walk and bike to school.
 Its website has information on how to start and sustain a Safe Routes to School program, a forum for discussing the challenges surrounding walking to school, and live Webinars (web seminars) on how to tackle various issues.
 You can sign up on the site to receive the group’s free e-newsletter.

 Statements and opinions expressed on this Web site are those of the authors and not necessarily those of the publishers or advertisers.
 The information provided on this Web site should not be construed as medical instruction.
 Consult appropriate health-care professionals before taking action based on this information.